joko1712/ObsidianVault/FCT/HYBpy - Tasks.md

 - [ ] Update PrintScreen on HELP
 - [ ] Alter plot from Species to specie
 - [ ] Remove Time Series Prediction from historical
-- [ ] Add print of hmod with explanation using arrows - NOT PRIORITY
+- [ ] Add print of hmod with explanation using arrows with button to download(mandatory)- NOT PRIORITY
 - [ ] Alter Get CSV template
 - [ ] Add description to hybpy link google = *Add **_What is HYBpy?_**
 - [ ] Add cloud functions for trainning